 The items mentioned below can be used for two different purposes.
 The tax is determined by the reason for purchasing the products.

-Each type of products has a separate rate of TCS tax collected at source
+Each type of product has a separate rate of TCS tax collected at source:

 |Type of Good||Rate of TCS|

 |Liquor of alcoholic nature, made for consumption by humans||1.00%|

 |Bullion that exceeds over Rs.
 2 lakhs/ Jewellery that exceeds over Rs.
 5 lakhs||1.00%|

 |Purchase of Motor vehicle exceeding Rs.
 10 Lakhs||1.00%|